Fatal Frame: Mask of the Lunar Eclipse: Synopsis

-In 1970, ten years prior to the start of the game, suspected serial killer Yō Haibara kidnapped five girls from their rooms in a sanatorium on Rougetsu, an island south of Honshu.
-The girls were rescued from a cavern beneath the sanatorium by detective Chōshirō Kirishima, who had been pursuing Haibara, but they had all lost their memories.
-Two years later, a catastrophe strikes Rougetsu Island which kills off the inhabitants.
-Eight years later, in the present, two of the rescued girls have died in mysterious circumstances and two of the survivors, Misaki Asō and Madoka Tsukimori, return to discover the truth about their pasts.
+In the 1970's, ten years prior to the start of the game, suspected serial killer Yō Haibara kidnapped five girls from their rooms in a sanatorium on Rogetsu, an island south of Honshu.
+The girls were rescued from a cavern beneath the sanatorium by detective Choshiro Kirishima, who had been pursuing Haibara, but they had all lost their memories.
+Two years later, a catastrophe strikes Rogetsu Island which kills off the inhabitants.
+Eight years later, in the present, two of the rescued girls have died in mysterious circumstances and two of the survivors, Misaki Asou and Madoka Tsukimori, return to discover the truth about their pasts.
 Despite being warned by her mother not to return to the island, fellow survivor Ruka Minazuki goes there to find Misaki and Madoka.
 Shortly before Ruka's arrival, Madoka is killed by hostile spirits.

-Chōshirō, the detective who rescued them, also returns to the island to both find Ruka and continue his pursuit of Haibara.
-During her exploration, Ruka learns that she and Misaki are suffering from a supernatural disease dubbed Moonlight Syndrome, which affects their memories and identity and is spread by touch and vision.
-Each character also collects pieces of a mask used in a local ritual dance to guide souls into the afterlife.
-During the course of the story, it is revealed that Misaki arranged their return to the island so their illness might be cured, and that Chōshirō himself died ten years before, and is now helping the girls guided by the benevolent spirit of Ruka's mother Sayaka.

-It is gradually revealed that Ruka's father Soya Yomotsuki had become obsessed with completing the ritual dance, as it would also cure the disease and required the construction of a special mask for the dancer.
-Ruka herself became infected, and was treated at the sanatorium along with the other girls and the dancer, Haibara's sister Sakuya.
-The ritual was a catastrophic failure due to another tourist version of the ritual taking place concurrently; Sakuya reached the final stage of the disease and fell into a coma when the mask shattered, the other girls collapsed and had their memories wiped, and the dancers in the tourist ritual all died.
-Two years after Misaki and Madoka left the island with Ruka, Sakuya woke up and infected the whole island, killing everyone who saw her face including Yomotsuki.
+Choshiro also returns to the island at the request of Ruka's mother Sayaka, intending to both find Ruka and continue his pursuit of Haibara.